 The Woven Stitch »

 The turkey on their table was much different from the commercially grown turkey of today.
 It had a very colorful plumage which Columbus associated with the peacock..
 He referred to the bird as "tuka" which means peacock in India.
 Another source said that the name came from the Native American’s word for the bird, "firkee".
 Yet another source said it came from the Hebrew word "Tukki" which means large or big bird.
-I find that funny because Big Bird’s costume from Sesame Street is actually made from white turkey feathers died yellow….literally making him a Big Bird!

 The Turkey Work Stitch »